Calibrated inference: statistical inference that accounts for both sampling uncertainty and distributional uncertainty: Simulation Study

 If the number of estimators $K$ is very small, then there is an inferential price to pay for estimating distributional uncertainty in terms of power.
 This is reflected in the degrees of freedom of the $t$-distribution.

-\section{Simulation study}
+\section{Simulation Study}

 In this section, we evaluate the performance of the proposed method via a simulation study.
-The estimation accuracy of $\delta$ and the marginal coverage of calibrated confidence intervals are evaluated on simulated data sets generated by random perturbation models.
+The marginal coverages of calibrated confidence intervals and the lengths of calibrated confidence intervals are evaluated on simulated data sets generated by random perturbation models.
 In this simulation, we emulate the situation where a data scientist uses linear regression with an adjustment set to estimate a causal effect.

 \quad

 \textbf{Setup.} The unperturbed distribution of $D = (X, Y)$ with covariates $X \in \mathbb{R}^5$ and response $Y \in \mathbb{R}$ is generated from the following structural causal model \citep{bollen1989,pearl2009}: